Summer is a time for fun in the sun, but it can also be tough on your lawn.

 If drier drought conditions persist, consider investing in a sprinkler system to keep your lawn looking its best.
 Just be sure to check with your local municipality to see if there are any watering restrictions in place before you start using your sprinkler system.

 Mow it Properly

-Another important summer lawn care tip is to make sure you’re mowing your grass properly.
+Another important summer lawn care tip is to ensure you’re properly mowing your grass.
 Be sure to mow at the correct height for your type of grass.

 If you cut your grass too short, it will be more susceptible to disease and pests.

 Check with a professional to see the best cutting frequency for your lawn grass type – some grasses require more frequent mowing than others.